If you’re looking for a white paper writer, how do you find one?

 Do you prefer a copywriter with lots of experience writing white papers, or someone who knows your industry inside out?

 Sometimes you can find both, but that combination will cost extra.

-But any good researcher can learn the basic dynamics of your industry in a few days, especially with you to guide them.
+Of course, it also takes time to learn the jargon, issues, regulations and key players in your own industry.
+But any good researcher—especially any former journalist—can learn the basic dynamics of your industry in a few days, especially with you to guide them.